Our climate-related financial disclosures

 Overview

 We recognise the importance of decision-useful climate-related financial disclosure (climate discolsure) in enabling effective measurement, management and mitigation of climate-related financial risks (climate risks) across the economy.
-This is reflected in the inclusion of climate disclosure in our supervisory expectations, as well as the publication of our Climate Transition Plan in 2023 and the commitment we made in June 2020 to issue an annual climate disclosure.
+This is reflected in the inclusion of climate disclosure in our supervisory expectations, as well as the publication of our Climate Transition Plan and the commitment we made in June 2020 to issue an annual climate disclosure.

-• the climate risks, to which the Bank is exposed;
+• the climate risks to which the Bank is exposed;

 • the Bank’s work on climate change in pursuit of its core mission.